Poikilos/KivyPixels/README.md

+# Merged with rotocanvas
+This project was merged with RotoCanvas.
+See [rotocanvas](https://github.com/Hierosoft/rotocanvas) instead.

+OLD readme:
 # KivySpriteTouch
 If you want to manipulate pixels then upload them to a widget, this is the LGPL library (not quite modular yet, but with example) for you.